-Motorcycles are exciting no doubt about that, but riding one can also one of the most dangerous activities you ever do.
+Motorcycles are exciting no doubt about that, but riding one can also be one of the most dangerous activities you ever do.
 Without the protection of four walls of metal in a car surrounding you, your safety may come down to the performance of your motorcycle helmet.

 The evolution of the motorcycle helmet and its importance to safety